 Psychologists sometimes also use a different but similarly effective approach to treat anxiety related disorders, such as group psychotherapy.
 As the name suggests, group psychotherapy involves individuals who are not related by any relations but are suffering from same kind of mental illness.
 This is an effective approach to deliver treatment and provide support.
 Just like this a family can help a great deal in the treatment too by trying to better understand their loved one’s anxiety and finding new ways to interact with the person suffering from the disorders which will help to reduce the anxiety rather than reinforcing anxiety and associated dysfunctional behaviours.
 This approach which involves the help of family members is called family psychotherapy.

 So to summarise anxiety disorders come in different forms such as phobias, fears, obsessions and in different behavioural symptoms.
-Treatment for anxiety could be through cognitive behaviour therapy, breathing and relaxation techniques, group psychotherapy and family therapy.
+Treatment for anxiety could be through cognitive behavioural therapy, breathing and relaxation techniques, group psychotherapy and family therapy.

 If you suffer from any of these symptoms or traits, remember you are not alone and treatment is always available to relieve you from your misery.